josephmate/OdinCodeBrowser/README.md

 9. [ ] Click on variable definition to get all usages
 9. [ ] Click on class/interface definition to get all subtypes
 9. [ ] Click on method definition to get all overrides and impls
+9. [ ] List of functions and fields at the side of the page.
+    1. [ ] List of functions within this class, grouped by visibility
+    1. [ ] List of fields within this class
+    1. [ ] List of functions and fields from super classes
 9. [x] Multi repository support (ex: browsing guava but also linking to JDK8)
     1. [x] Repository exposes it's index file as json
     1. [x] Build loads index files, then builds it own index